brightlikethelight/HUSAI/paper/sae_stability_paper.md

 1. **Limited seeds:** While 5 seeds per architecture with tight variance suggest robust phenomena, larger-scale studies may reveal additional nuances.

-2. **Single task:** We focus on modular arithmetic.
-While this validates Paulo & Belrose's LLM findings in a controlled setting, real language models may exhibit different stability profiles.
+2. **Simple tasks only:** We tested modular arithmetic and sequence copying—both simple algorithmic tasks.
+While we validated task-independence within this class, real language models with semantic structure may exhibit different stability profiles (as suggested by Paulo & Belrose's 65% shared features on LLMs).

 3. **Two architectures:** We tested TopK and ReLU, but other variants (e.g., Gated SAEs, JumpReLU) remain unexplored.